 The species’ general rarity and patchy distribution and questions about its population trends all have heightened concern about its future.
-As a result, it formerly was classified as a "Species of Special Concern" by the U.S. Fish and Wildlife Service (USFWS); however, that classification no longer exists under the Endangered Species Act.
-It also is listed in the Red Book of the USSR, and collection of birds there is allowed only by special permit.
-Threats to its survival include global warming, oil spills, bycatch during gill-net fishing for salmon, and possibly disturbance by boats in summer feeding areas near tide-water glaciers.
+As a result, the U.S. Fish and Wildlife Service evaluated Kittlitz’s Murrelet for protection under the Endangered Species Act (ESA), although they ultimately determined in 2013 that listing was not warranted.
+It also is listed in the Red Book of the Russian Federation, and collection of birds there is allowed only by special permit.
+Threats to its persistence are thought to include global warming, oil spills, bycatch during gill-net fishing for salmon, and possibly disturbance by boats in summer feeding areas near tidewater glaciers.